-As a consequence of the previous considerations, we can now characterize mean almost periodicity via functions.
+As a consequence of the previous considerations we can now characterize mean almost periodicity via functions.

-LEMMA 3.7.
-(Mean almost periodicity via functions) Let (X, G) be a dynamical system and let (B_n) be a Følner sequence on G. For $x \in X$ the following assertions are equivalent.
+Lemma 2.7 (Mean almost periodicity via functions).
+Let (X, G) be a dynamical system and (B_n) a Følner sequence on G. For $x \in X$ the following assertions are equivalent: